If you have questions that are not in our FAQs, please call 844-991-9900 and we will be happy to assist you. We are available 24/7.

-Hendricks Behavioral Hospital offers specialty programs.
-These therapy models allow the opportunity for patients with similar issues to process in a group setting under the care of a psychiatrist
+Hendricks Behavioral Hospital offers specialty programs such as Seeking Safety for our adult dual diagnosis patients and mental health, Illness Management and Recovery for our adult intensive care patients and Zones of Regulation for our adolescent patients.
+These therapy models allow the opportunity for patients with similar issues to process in a group setting under the care of a psychiatrist.

 PROVEN, EVIDENCE-BASED THERAPEUTIC APPROACH

 Therapy is based on working with the patient in the development and integration of knowledge, identification of their individual triggers and development of self-regulation coping skills.
 The patient is motivated through active therapy, assignment completion, encouragement and motivation while supporting the patient.
 Emotional responses to trauma often trigger maladaptive behaviors which may present in aggression, opposition to authority figures or other harmful behaviors.
 Being in a safe environment while the patient receives feedback and develops healthy coping skills is essential.
 Key components of therapy include psych-education, relaxation therapy and helping the patient connect the thoughts, feelings and behaviors.
 The successful outcomes will result in the patient integrating what has been learned in treatment, how the patient relates to others and what they can expect in the future.